mrdougwright/rubykin.github.io/methods.md

      ...
    end

 3) What does this method return when called?
+(What's its output?)
+   def calculus
-(What's its output?) def calculus numbers = (25 * 37) / 42
+     numbers = (25 * 37) / 42
      numbers / 12 * 25
      "Programming is not math"
    end

 4) Write a method that takes a word as an argument.
-Make the method return the word and the string “, is awesome!”.
+Make the method return the word and the string
+" is awesome!".
 ```